Timor-Leste

 • The Timorese Midwives’ Association and the Timor-Leste Ministry of Health set clear standards for midwife competencies and performance evaluation, with the goal of more consistent and high-quality maternal and newborn care services.

-• In 2023, Rede ba Saúde Timor-Leste (REBAS-TL), the country’s first-ever health advocacy network, celebrated its one-year anniversary.
+• In 2024, Rede ba Saúde Timor-Leste (REBAS-TL), the country’s first-ever health advocacy network, celebrated its two-year anniversary.
 With its 43 member organizations, REBAS-TL represented the needs and priorities of their constituents, meeting with Ministry of Health on priority topics and participating in health sector evaluations.

 Subscribe to LHSS Updates!